Compliance Settings

 You can provide a default configuration for the password generator.
 This setting configures the default set of special characters for newly generated passwords.
 Please take note that a user can always overwrite this setting.

-Configure in your settings.yml
+Configure in your settings.yml the following line

-COMPLIANCE_PASSWORD_GENERATOR_DEFAULT_SPECIAL_CHARS: ',.-;:_#\'+*~!"§$%&/()=?{[]}\\'
+COMPLIANCE_PASSWORD_GENERATOR_DEFAULT_SPECIAL_CHARS: ',.-;:_#''+*~!"§$%&/()=?{[]}\\'

-Restart the server afterwards
+Restart the server afterward

 # Logout after inactivity